 For further information contact the School directly or the Student Funding Office via online enquiries.

 All applicants to the Secondary PGDipEd(QTS) Mathematics course must hold a degree or equivalent qualification.
 We will expect your degree to not only have a high mathematics content but it will have a range and level of mathematics equivalent to 50% of a mathematics degree.
-If your degree has less mathematics content than this then please see our Mathematics subject knowledge enhancement route for non-specialists.

 All candidates also have to: